o-ran-sc/nonrtric-plt-ranpm/docs/overview.rst

 PM Data Subscription
 ********************
 PM measurement data is subscribed by creating an Information Job using the Information Coordination Service (ICS).
-This a subscription broker and is part of what is called Data Managament an Exposure (DME) in O-RAN.
+This a subscription broker and is part of what is called Data Management an Exposure (DME) in O-RAN.
 The ICS makes sure that all data producers gets its data subscriptions (jobs).

 In the picture below, an rApp and the Influx Logger are consumers of PM data.